IbrahimAllison/ibrahim-allison-react-portfolio/README.md

 ## Link to the Deployed Application

 - Issues with deploying to https://ibrahimallison.github.io/ibrahim-allison-react-portfolio/.
-Changed the deployment platform to Netify.
+Changed the deployment platform to Netlify.
 - Here is the link to the deployed application: https://main--timely-centaur-ad022b.netlify.app/